natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Hydropower Production and Valuation Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The reservoir hydropower model estimates both the amount of energy produced given the estimated realized supply of water for hydropower production and the value of that energy.
 A present value dollar (or other currency) estimate is given for the entire remaining lifetime of the reservoir.
 Net present value can be calculated if hydropower production cost data are available.
-The energy produced and the revenue is then redistributed over the landscape based on the proportional contribution of each sub-watershed to energy production.
-Final output maps show how much energy production and hydropower value can be attributed to each sub-watershed's water yield over the lifetime of the reservoir.
+The energy produced and the revenue is then redistributed over the landscape based on the proportional contribution of each subwatershed to energy production.
+Final output maps show how much energy production and hydropower value can be attributed to each subwatershed's water yield over the lifetime of the reservoir.

 At dam :math:`d`, power is calculated using the following equation: